Alex Chiasson: Edmonton Oilers

-On September 10, 2018, Chiasson signed a professional try out contract with the Edmonton Oilers, and on October 2, signed a one-year contract with the Oilers.
+After going unsigned during the offseason, on September 10, 2018, Chiasson signed a professional try out contract with the Edmonton Oilers, and on October 2, signed a one-year contract with the Oilers.
+He made his Oilers debut on October 20 and in his second game on October 23, he scored his first goal with Edmonton against Matt Murray, in a two-goal effort in a 6–5 overtime loss to the Pittsburgh Penguins.
 With the Oilers, Chiasson set a new career high for most goals in a season, scoring his 14th on December 14, 2018, against Anthony Stolarz of the Philadelphia Flyers in a 4–1 victory.
+He finished the season with 22 goals and 38 points in 73 games.
+Coach Todd McLellan played Chiasson on the top two lines and on the first power play unit.
+After exceeding expectations with Oilers in his first year, Chiasson was signed to a two-year contract on July 1, 2019.